-- 41. The buildings within the centre of the site are deemed to have a very low risk of supporting roosting bats.
-The mature boundary trees could not be fully inspected, however several trees support features, such as split limbs and cavities that have the potential to support roosting bats. - 42.
+- 42. The buildings on site are considered to have a very low risk of supporting roosting bats.
+Several of the mature boundary trees support features, such as split limbs, woodpecker holes and cavities that have the potential to support roosting bats. - 43.
 The boundary hedgerows also have the potential to support foraging and commuting bats.